-Ante-natal (before birth) care and post-natal (after birth) care in the public health services are generally free to all women ordinarily resident in Ireland.
+Ante-natal care (before birth) and post-natal (after birth) in the public health system is free to all women ordinarily resident in Ireland.
 Non medical card holders may have to pay some charges.

 Ante/Post Natal Leave

 - You are entitled to take paid time off to attend ante-natal appointments. - You are entitled to take paid time off to attend one set of ante-natal classes for one pregnancy only. - You are entitled to take paid time off for medical visits related to the pregnancy for 14 weeks after the birth. - Fathers are entitled to paid time off to attend two ante-natal classes as a once off, i.e. for one pregnancy only.